CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

 Additionally, the exit code from the test (``echo $?``) will be 0 if the test passed, and 1 if the test failed.

-Implementation notes: 1) Provide a pass/fail on each of the confidence intervals, 2) Facilitate output of a bitmap for each test so that locations of failures can be identified.

 The ``cice.t-test.py`` requires memory to store multiple two-dimensional fields spanning 1825 unique timesteps, a total of several GB.
 An appropriate resource is needed to run the script.
 If the script runs out of memory on an interactive resource, try